 The inside is nice and cosy (=small) so if you go there for dinner you might have to wait a bit until you get a table, but it will be worth it.
 And do not miss out on the desserts, I think the brownie was the best I ever had and my boyfriend said the same thing about the cheesecake.

 The only negative thing that can be said about Apuro Vegan Bar is that it is outside the city centre.
 So better double-check the opening times, if you walk there since there’s nothing else you can do in that area.
 You can sit in the inner yard which has a great holiday atmosphere or take a seat inside.

 We went there twice and the second time I ordered the same thing as the first time since it was just that delicious.
 I can really recommend the lazy burrito although the second time around it was almost too spicy (that might not mean much though since I’m really bad with spicy food).

-I think Jardineiro’s the fanciest restaurant I’ve ever been to.
+Jardineiro is the fanciest vegan restaurant in Porto and probably the fanciest restaurant I’ve ever been to anywhere.
 You don’t have to get dressed up, but you might want to book a table if you go there for dinner.
 The first evening we wanted to go there, they said that they didn’t have a free table, so we made an online reservation for another night.
 Now back to it being fancy.
 The service was top-notch, the staff was so attentive.
 They would pour water in your glass and then store the bottle on a side table and as soon a s you finished your drink, they’d pour some more.